-TROOP PHOTOS will be taken each week on Tuesday at lunch.
-A photo order form can be found in the "Camp Forms" section of this guide.
-Orders and money for photos are due in the Camp Office by Monday at noon.
+TROOP PHOTO5 will be taken each week on Tuesday at lunch.
+Photo orders will be placed directly with the Camp Photographer and all payments will be made to Rockwell Photography at the time pictures are taken.
 Photos will be delivered to camp and distributed on Friday night.
 The cost of an 8x10 photo is \$10.
-Please be sure that all checks are made out to: Connecticut Rivers Council, BSA.